loganbvh/superscreen/README.md

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/loganbvh/superscreen/HEAD?filepath=docs%2Fnotebooks)

-(Note: Binder instances are [limited to 2 GB of memory](https://mybinder.readthedocs.io/en/latest/about/about.html#how-much-memory-am-i-given-when-using-binder), so you can only solve models with few than ~10,000 triangles online.)
+(Note: Binder instances are [limited to 2 GB of memory](https://mybinder.readthedocs.io/en/latest/about/about.html#how-much-memory-am-i-given-when-using-binder), so you can only solve models with up to approximately
+10,000 triangles online.)

 ## Install `SuperScreen`